Greaver77/valkyrie/Home.md

 <p align="center">[[images/val_army.png]]</p>
 Welcome to the Valkyrie Wiki!

 [Valkyrie](http://nasa-jsc-robotics.github.io/valkyrie/) is a full-body humanoid robotic system developed at NASA's Johnson Space Center in Houston, TX.
-This wiki meant to provide information about various sub-systems as well as procedures for operating the robot.
+This wiki is meant to provide information about various sub-systems as well as procedures for operating the robot.

 ##Quick Navigation